1shChheda/Backend-API-Project/readme.md

-# Backend API Project
+# REST APIs for Simple Online Store

-This repository contains a backend API project that implements a RESTful API for managing orders and products.
+This repository contains a set of REST APIs that implement an online store backend for managing orders and products.

 ## Table of Contents